KlarKent/qti_converter/README.md

 📦 Installation

-Download the QTI_Converter_Signed.dmg file.
+Download the QTI Converter.dmg file.
-Open the DMG and drag QTI_Converter.app to your Applications folder.
+Open the DMG and drag QTI Converter.app to your Applications folder.

+Or

+Download the QTI_Converter_Setup-xxx.exe and double click.

 🚀 First-Time Setup